dekatotoro/RIBsSample/README.md

-This is a sample that was implemented the
-Architecture using RIBs in iOS.
+This is a sample that was implemented using RIBs framework in iOS.

 [ber's cross-platform mobile architecture framework](https://github.com/uber/RIBs)